nullne/evaluator/README.md

    character string quoted with `` ` ``, `'`, or `"` are treated as type of `string`.
 You can convert type `string` to any other defined type you like by type convert functions which are mentioned later

 - function or variable
-    character string without quotes are regared as type of `function` or `variable` which depends on whether this function exists.
-For example in expression `(age birthdate)`, both `age` and `birthdate` is unquoted. `age` is type of function because we have registered a function named `age`, while `birthdate` is type of variable for not found, which means the program will come to error if there is no parameter named `birthdate` when evaluating
+    character string without quotes are regarded as type of `function` or `variable` which depends on whether this function exists.
+For example in expression `(age birthdate)`, both `age` and `birthdate` is unquoted. `age` is type of function because we have registered a function named `age`, while `birthdate` is type of variable for not found.
+The program will come to errors if there is neither parameter nor function named `birthdate` when evaluating

 #### How to
 You can evaluate directly: